vote/docs.voteamerica.org/docs/api/action.md

 particular, a `?` after an object key indicates that that field is optional.
 Otherwise, the field is required.

-The base URL is `https://api.voteamerica.com` (or `https://api-staging.voteamerica.com` for staging).
+The base URL is `https://api.voteamerica.com`.
 As part of the partnership process, you will provide us with your IPs and we will whitelist those IPs so they are not subject to our normal rate-limits.
-Access to `POST` endpoints will also be restricted on production so that you can ONLY make requests to that endpoint from your whitelisted IPs (you can make requests to `api-staging.voteamerica.com` from any IP; this restriction only applies to the production `api.voteamerica.com` hostname).
+Access to `POST` endpoints will also be restricted on production so that you can ONLY make requests to that endpoint from your whitelisted IPs.

 All requests MUST be sent over HTTPS.